Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 Moreover, note that the constraints related to overridden methods follow by Liskov's principle [[LiskovW94]](#references).

-@Type nodes verify the following static constraints:
+Hotmoka nodes verify the following static constraints:

 1. The `@FromContract(C.class)` annotation is only applied to constructors of a (non-strict) subclass of `io.takamaka.code.lang.Storage` or to instance methods of a